 This communication should include:

-• A comparison of actual spending to date against the grant budget so the certifying supervisor can ensure that actual spending is in accordance with the approved grant spending plan.
+- A comparison of actual spending to date against the grant budget so the supervisor can ensure that actual spending is in accordance with the approved grant spending plan.

 Shortcut #5 Limit Expenditures to Approved Personnel

-The ability to enter grant time on an employee’s timesheet should be limited to employees listed on the approved grant budget.
+One way to help prevent mischarging of grant time on an employee’s timesheet is to limit the ability to charge time to a program to employees listed on the approved grant budget.

 • The supervisor should verify that the employee is authorized to charge time to the specific grant prior to approving the timesheet.

-• The Finance Department or other responsible Grant Professionals should reconcile the timesheets so that only employees who are authorized to charge time to the federal award are doing so and that spending is in-line with the approved grant budget.
+• The Finance Department or other responsible grant professionals should compare the timesheets and grant budget so that only employees who are authorized to charge time to the federal award are doing so and that spending is in-line with the approved grant budget.

 What About Your Organization?

 Now is a great time to review and update your time and effort policies and procedures for your organization!